velexi-research/TestTools.jl/README.md

 analysis, and style checking.
 Our goal is to make it a joy to do software testing (or at least save effort and keystrokes).

+## Why Use TestTools.jl?

+* Easy-to-use (and fast) CLI tools for testing

+* Compatible with `Pkg.test()`

+* Enhanced test set functionality: diffs for failed comparisons and fail-fast support

+* Adds zero package dependencies

 ## Quick Start

 * Start Julia in the default (global) environment.